-These vegan potato tacos are made with simple ingredients, yet so good you won’t need sauce.
-The recipe is adaptable to what you have on hand making them the perfect vegan potato tacos.
+These are the best vegan potato tacos!
+They are made with simple ingredients and full of flavor.
+The recipe is adaptable to what you have on hand making them the perfect dinner any night of the week.

 The BEST vegan potato tacos!

 Before these vegan potato tacos came into my life, I was left unsatisfied with homemade tacos.
 They tended to be bland and lacking in flavor.

 This recipe definitely changed that!

 I make oven-roasted potatoes almost weekly using pink salt, adobo seasoning, and Italian seasoning.
 One evening it hit me--the seasoned potatoes would enhance those bland tacos.

 And, sautéed garlic, onion, and bell peppers really added extra flavor, as well as seasoned refried beans.